cvarier/fftAudioAnalyzer/README.md

 This is a simple audio frequency analyzer written in Java which uses the **Fast Fourier Transform algorithm** to filter the harmonics of a specified frequency from an input audio signal and compute its power spectrum.
 Here's a step-by-step description of what the program does:

-1. The program first samples an input signal, computes its FT, its discretized frequencies and power spectrum.
+1. The program first samples an input signal, then computes its FT, its discretized frequencies and power spectrum.
 2. It then filters it by a specified frequency, `freq1`, and its first two harmonics, `freq2` and `freq3`, in the frequency domain.
 3. Next, the inverse FT is computed from the cleaned signal and used to produce an audio file.
 4. Finally, the plots for the input signal and computed power spectrum are outputted.